Pepperoni Pizza Rolls.

 - 1/2 cup yellow cornmeal

-Preheat oven to 350F degrees.
-Line two large baking sheets with silicone baking mats (preferred for ease) or parchment paper.
+- Preheat oven to 350°F (177°C).
+Line two large baking sheets2 with silicone baking mats (preferred for ease) or parchment paper.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.